Condition

 How quickly will I feel better?

-Most patients with tension headaches notice improvement within 2–3 visits as muscle tension decreases and cervical mobility improves.
-The full 6-visit course is designed to resolve the structural problem so headaches don't return.
+Most patients with tension headaches notice improvement within 2–3 visits as muscle tension drops and neck mobility improves.
+The full 6-visit course is designed to fix the structural problem so headaches don't come back.

 Can tight neck muscles really cause headaches?

-Absolutely.
-Suboccipital muscles (at the base of your skull), upper trapezius, and levator scapulae tension can trigger tension headaches and referred pain into the head.
-When we release that tension and address the underlying cervical problem, headaches often resolve completely.
+Yes.
+The muscles at the base of your skull, upper trapezius, and levator scapulae can all trigger tension headaches and referred pain into the head.
+When we release that tension and address the neck problem behind it, headaches often stop completely.

 ← All conditions